Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 Change the address of the configuration files (if necessary)

-Specify the address and port of the intermediate connector - depending on your ComfyUI installation, this may vary:
+Specify the relay server address and port.
+The method of specifying this varies depending on your ComfyUI installation:

 - ・